Lenny Curry: Public safety

-Working With City Council

-The city of Jacksonville’s mayor has strong powers, but Jacksonville is a special case where Curry has fewer powers than other strong mayors.
-While the task of choosing officials such as the police sheriff is left to the people, Curry can endorse candidates in attempt to swing the votes of Jacksonville’s population.
-Curry can appoint people to other positions, such as in 2015, when he appointed new officials to Jacksonville’s Fire and Rescue department.
-Another example of Curry exercising his powers is his 2019 proposal that JEA (Jacksonville Electric Authority) should be bought and owned by the city of Jacksonville.
-Both of these proposals had to be reviewed and approved by the City Council.

 Environment

-As mayor, Curry has focused on environmental issues in Jacksonville.
+As mayor, Curry had focused on environmental issues in Jacksonville.
 In 2019 residents improperly managing their recyclables cost the city more than $530,000.
 As a response to this, Curry went throughout the city educating residents on how to separate and manage their recyclables.
 However, recyclables curbside pick-up was suspended in October 2021 due to the continuous problems in the system and lack of sufficient waste management workers.
 As a result there was a decrease of more than 80% of recyclables in Jacksonville and heavy backlash from Jacksonville citizens.
 Curbside recycling pick-up was brought back on April 4, 2022.
 In addition, Curry continued to work in educating citizens on recycling through a public education campaign.

-Jacksonville was the last major Florida city without a Chief Resiliency Officer (CRO).
-The CRO focuses on preparing and equipping the city for the consequences of climate change.
-After including it in his 2020/2021 budget proposal, the city council approved and established the position.
-Curry put forward his candidate Anne Coglianse and after approval by the city council, she began her position in July 2021.
+Jacksonville was the last major Florida city without a chief resiliency officer (CRO), and dropped out of the Rockefeller Foundation's 100 Resilient Cities initiative in 2016.
+However, Mayor Curry funded a CRO in his 2020-2021 budget proposal, and the city council approved and established the position.

 In July 2022, Curry proposed a $1.5 billion budget for the 2022/2023 fiscal year. $10 million is allocated for preparing and fighting against the effects of climate change through resiliency projects focused on the coast, rising water levels, and flooding.
 An additional $108 million is to be allocated for repairing and improving parks.
-The budget will also focus on creating river walk/park areas which would create public spaces for walking, biking and other recreational activities.
+The budget also focused on creating river walk/park areas which would create public spaces for walking, biking and other recreational activities.
 The budget was approved by the city council in September 2022.